jessicasunxx/Cloud-Computing-Database/user-service/DEPLOYMENT.md

 # Verify database was created
-mysql -u root -p pawpal_db -e "SHOW TABLES;"
+mysql -u root -p pawpal_db -e "SHOW TABLES;" mysql -u root -p pawpal_db -e "SELECT COUNT(*) FROM users;" mysql -u root -p pawpal_db -e "SELECT COUNT(*) FROM dogs;"
 ```

+**Important Notes:**
+- You have full control over the MySQL root password
+- The `schema.sql` file is provided by others, but you execute it
+- All database configuration is under your control
+- Update `.env` file with the password you set

 If MySQL is on a separate VM, ensure:
 - MySQL allows remote connections